CCwithAi/FREE-Schema_Manager_Plugin_wordPress/readme.txt

 Choose the ZIP file you downloaded and click Install Now.

+Activate

 Once installed, click Activate Plugin.

-Navigate to Settings > Page-Specific Schema in your WordPress admin menu to start adding your schema.
+You will find the plugin's settings page under Settings > Page-Specific Schema.

-How to Use the Free Plugin
+How to Use
 Once activated, navigate to the new menu item in your WordPress dashboard.
 You’ll find a clean interface listing your homepage, published posts, and published pages, each with a dedicated field for you to paste your manually generated JSON-LD code.
-It’s the perfect tool for those who prefer a hands-on approach to their structured data.

 Important Note: This plugin will only manage schema added through its own interface.
 It does not support or detect schema added by other plugins or themes.
 To manage existing schema from other sources, you will need the Pro version.